What Is a Credit Score? Everything Beginners Need to Know

 Credit Scores and Investing: The Connection Most People Miss

-There’s a relationship between your credit score and your ability to build wealth that doesn’t get discussed enough.
+There is a relationship between your credit score and your ability to build wealth, but it is not because your credit score directly affects your investments.

 What Doesn’t Affect Your Credit Score